What is a cash-out refinance? Are these done in NYC?

 Preparing for a cash-out refinance

 Before you speak to a mortgage lender about a cash-out refinance, find out the value of your property.
 Ask the agent who sold you the house to do a comp search, they are usually happy to help.
 The lender will do an appraisal anyway but Furer says, "it’s a good idea to be in the ballpark to find out what the equity might be."

-Don't assume you will be able to get the cash, Furer says, and if you plan on using the money to redo a kitchen or bathroom, whatever you do, don't start the renovation.
-He says the whole property needs to be usable in order to get a cash-out refinance so if you've ripped up floors, pulled out a bathroom or you're in the middle of a renovation you won't be approved.
+Don't assume you will be able to get the cash, Furer says, and if you plan on using the money to redo a kitchen or bath, whatever you do, don't start the renovation.
+He says the whole property needs to be usable in order to get a cash-out refinance so if you've ripped up floors, pulled out a bath or you're in the middle of a renovation you won't be approved.

 "The bank is always thinking, 'if we foreclose, how difficult will it be to sell the property?'"
 The other risk is that the rate could go up.
 Even an open permit can be a problem.
 "Hard money rates are higher and have additional fees," Furer says.

 You Might Also Like